-Team leader Maria Kwirine writes the pitching order for entrepreneurs.
-Each individual, or group, has 30 minutes to pitch there business plan to the panel.
+Maria Kwirine prepares the pitching order for entrepreneurs, who have 30 minutes to present there business plan to the panel.

 Najma was pitching for seed funding to buy clothing materials, for her business designing and making shirts.